New Cybersecurity Complex at Norfolk State University.

 Both phases were designed as showcase spaces for the school’s Masters in Cybersecurity program.
 Heavy graphics and branding components were utilized, which required collaboration with NSU’s marketing department.
 RRMM’s interior design department facilitated furniture selection and layout.

 “RRMM was the absolute best!
-They listened to our needs, carefully considered our desires, and delivered a Cybersecurity complex that appears futuristic, is visually appealing and most important, functional.
+They listened to our needs, carefully considered our desires, and delivered a Cybersecurity complex that appears futuristic, visually appealing, and most important, functional.
 Our students and faculty love the space!
 I highly recommend them to any organization seeking pleasant, knowledgeable, and highly professional architectural services.” – Dr. Aurelia Williams, DPS, Professor and Director of the Cybersecurity Complex

 Phase Two was completed in April 2018.
 RRMM has been contacted about providing design services for the final Phase Three renovation, which will include renovating the remaining building floor.